 WPSAR also aims to build capacity in scientific writing and encourages submissions from authors with little or no experience in publishing in peer-reviewed journals.
-The Coordinating Editor often works with new authors on their submissions to ensure that articles fit the scope of WPSAR and meet the minimum standards for publication.
+The Editorial Team can work with new authors on their submissions to ensure that articles fit the scope of WPSAR and meet the minimum standards for publication.

 Peer review process

 Every article is initially screened by the Editorial Team to ensure it fits the scope of the journal.
 All articles, with the exception of regional analyses, letters to the editor, news items and meeting and conference reports, then undergo external peer review by two reviewers.
 This blind peer review process ensures that the reviewer does not know the identity of the author(s) and the author(s) do not know the identity of the reviewer.

 Upon receipt of reviews, the Coordinating Editor assesses the comments and recommendations made by the reviewers, and then decides the outcome of the peer review.
 The authors are advised of this outcome, and if revisions are required, are invited to revise their article according to the reviewer comments.
 Upon resubmission, a second round of review may be required.
 Once all reviewer comments have been adequately addressed, the article is copyedited, proofread and approved by the Editorial Team.
 The article is not formally accepted until these stages have been completed.
 After the author approves the final version, it is published on the WPSAR website.